OutSystems/docs-product/src/develop/ui/patterns/web/controls/togglebutton.md

 **How to use the Toggle Button UI Pattern**

+In this example, we create a toggle button to activate a widget that can is activated only when a condition is met.

 1. In Service Studio, in the Toolbox, search for `Toggle Button`.

     The Toggle Button widget is displayed.